 Cybercriminals have relied on phishing emails as a gateway to gaining access to sensitive information since the beginning of email.
 And reports indicate that this isn’t slowing down.
 For threat actors, phishing is a lucrative business made profitable through various activities like a direct ransomware attack.
 The success and profitability of phishing have led threat actors to offer Phishing-as-a-Service offerings that bypass SEGs for $1,500.

 Unfortunately, the increasing barrage of phishing attempts takes an expensive toll on organizations and their teams tasked with defending users against these attacks.
-This post highlights information gathered from the recent Osterman Research report, “The Business Cost of Phishing,” and looks at the financial burden phishing scams impose on organizations.
+This post highlights information gathered from the recent Osterman Research report, “The Business Cost of Phishing,” and looks at the financial burden phishing scams impose on organizations

-3 Business Costs of Phishing Protection
+3 Business Costs of Phishing Attacks

 The Time Cost of Phishing Defense